-As we grapple with rising wages, increasing energy costs and tough trading conditions in the new year a lot of businesses will be looking at ways to increase or even just maintain product margins.
+As we grapple with rising wages, increasing energy costs and tough trading conditions, a lot of businesses will be looking at ways to increase or even just maintain product margins.

 Inevitably for most, this means increasing prices.
 As we all know price increases are very rarely well received, even by those that know costs are on the rise.
 Therefore it’s very important to take a tactical approach to announcing any price changes because, in case you weren’t aware, there are good ways to deliver bad news to customers.

-Give you customers forewarning about the coming increase.
+Give your customers forewarning about the coming increase.
 This gives customers a chance to purchase more now before new prices come into effect.
 They feel like they’re getting a deal this way.

 2. Favour Your Favourites

-Just like Qantas and Woolies, offer discounts to frequent customers and a ‘normal’ price to occasional patrons.
+Offer discounts to frequent customers and a ‘normal’ price to occasional patrons.
 This way you cover the price hike without hitting the hip of your core customers.
 But no need to roll out rewards cards, you know who your key customers are.